Work About Process Blog Contact

 ]

-Replace <YOUR_DATABASE_ID> with the ID from the d1 create command, then generate the TypeScript types for both workers:
+Then generate the TypeScript types for both workers:

 pnpm --filter site exec wrangler types